 Spice up your CV

 There are loads of ways to get practical experience programming.
-For example, you can join one of our 14-week bootcamps.
+For example, you can join one of our coding bootcamps.
 You’ll get hands-on training on real projects and learn three full stacks.
 If you’re interested in becoming a software developer, check out our curriculum.